-Bitwig Studio is the alternative to Ableton Live.
+Bitwig Studio is an alternative for Ableton Live.
 Where Ableton focuses on operation with MIDI controllers, Bitwig has been developed for touchscreens.
-The interface is very similar to that of Live.
+The interface is similar to that of Live.
 It’s like a candy store for sound designers.
 Modular synthesizers are made with Grid.

 FL Studio: the most beautiful interface?

-FL Studio has one of the most beautiful interfaces.
+FL Studio is equipped with one of the most beautiful interfaces.
 It’s available for Windows and macOS now.
 Famous users are Afrojack and Martin Garrix.